SorinAlexB/C_DataStructures_Library/README.md

 # C_DataStructures_Library
 This project is meant to form a library with every data structure and its functions.
-The main library is grouped in sub-librarie.
+The main library is grouped in sub-libraries.
 Every sub-library has the basic algorithms for any problem that can be faced while using a specific data structure.
 The project is made in C and the main reason of doing this is the usage of the knowledge I gained in the second half of my first academic year at University Politehnica of Bucharest.

 # The content of the library:
 ## 1) Vectors